Herschel Sizemore: Solo recordings

 In 1995, Sizemore formed the Herschel Sizemore Band.
-His first solo album Bounce Awa was released in 1979, and in 2000, Sizemore released the album My Style on Hay Holler with Jim Haley (guitar), Terry Baucom (banjo), and Eddie Biggerstaff and Ron Stewart (fiddle).
+His first solo album Bounce Away was released in 1979, and in 2000, Sizemore released the album My Style on Hay Holler with Jim Haley (guitar), Terry Baucom (banjo), and Eddie Biggerstaff and Ron Stewart (fiddle).

-In 2009, Sizemore released the album B-Natural with Terry Baucom (banjo), Jimmy Haley (guitar), Ron Stewart (fiddle), (Mike Bub) (bass),and Alan Bibey (guitar, mandolin).
+In 2009, Sizemore released the album B-Natural with Terry Baucom (banjo), Jimmy Haley (guitar), Ron Stewart (fiddle), (Mike Bub) (bass), and Alan Bibey (guitar, mandolin).

 Mandolin in B

 Sizemore and his wife Joyce were both diagnosed with cancer on the same day in fall 2011.
 On February 19, 2012, a benefit concert for the Sizemores was staged in Roanoke, Virginia.
 The documentary film Mandolin in B focused on Sizemore's life and music.
 The film was directed by Rick Bowman and released by Backyard Green Films.

 Songwriting

 Sizemore's best-known composition is the mandolin instrumental "Rebecca," named after his mother.
 It has been covered by several other artists.